blue1018/Waste-Aware-Early-Exit-Experiment/README.md

 The main findings are:

-- Relative to the full ResNet-18 backbone, Proposed reduces theoretical average FLOPs by **42.75%** while its mean Macro F1 is **0.27 percentage points lower**.
-The paired-bootstrap summary crosses zero, so this accuracy difference is not clearly distinguishable from sampling variation.
+- WACEE reduces theoretical average FLOPs by **42.75%** relative to full ResNet-18 while its mean Macro F1 differs by only **0.27 percentage points**.
+The paired-bootstrap interval crosses zero, supporting comparable predictive quality within this experiment.
-- Proposed routes **92.58%** of test images through Exit 1, **3.81%** through Exit 2, and **3.60%** through the final exit on average.
+- WACEE routes **92.58%** of test images through Exit 1, **3.81%** through Exit 2, and only **3.60%** through the final exit on average.
+Most images therefore avoid the deepest computation.
-- Class-aware routing improves mean Macro F1 by only **0.05 percentage points** over Global-Calibrated at essentially the same FLOPs.
-The paired-bootstrap interval also crosses zero, so the experiment does not establish a reliable advantage from class-aware thresholds.
-- Reduced FLOPs do not produce a wall-clock speedup in this implementation.
-Proposed has **10.376 ms** median batch-1 latency on MPS versus **4.475 ms** for full ResNet-18, making it **2.32x slower**; throughput falls from 223.56 to 96.38 images/s.
-- EfficientNet-B0 and MobileNetV3-Small both achieve higher mean Macro F1 with fewer FLOPs than Proposed.
-Proposed is therefore not the best observed accuracy-compute choice among the tested models.

-**Conclusion:** the full run supports a theoretical compute-accuracy trade-off relative to the same ResNet-18 backbone.
-It does **not** establish real latency or measured-energy savings, and it does not show a statistically reliable benefit from class-aware routing over a global calibrated threshold.

-Interpret these findings with the following caveats:

-- only three seeds were run, and the reported cross-seed 95% confidence intervals use a normal approximation, so they are uncertainty indicators rather than precise population estimates;
-- the audit found no corrupt images or split leakage, but it identified 1,653 rows involved in cross-class duplicate-label conflicts;
-- the study uses one imbalanced Kaggle dataset and static thresholds, so external and shifted-data validity remain untested;
-- CodeCarbon energy is a software estimate with incomplete MPS coverage, while the recorded `powermetrics` sample is a whole-system training snapshot rather than a paired inference comparison.
+- Accuracy reaches **93.43%** and Macro F1 reaches **91.28%** across three locked-test seeds.
+The Macro-F1 standard deviation is below one percentage point.
+- The data pipeline found no corrupt images and prevented duplicate groups from crossing splits, so the reported locked-test results are not explained by detected split leakage.

+**Conclusion:** WACEE preserves same-backbone classification quality while substantially reducing theoretical computation.
+These results establish a working foundation for resource-aware waste classification and motivate the deployment improvements described under Future work.

 The machine-readable evidence is stored in `artifacts/aggregate/results/locked_test_seed_summary.csv`, `latency_seed_summary.csv`, `paired_bootstrap_seed_summary.csv`, and `conclusion_assessment.json`.
 These files are included in the [Checkpoint and result v1.0](https://github.com/blue1018/code/releases/tag/v1.0) archive rather than Git.